-All Chicago residential students and international students on all campuses (including spouses and children) are required to be covered by a health insurance plan that provides for hospitalization and medical-surgical coverage in the event of sickness or accident for the entire time they are enrolled as a student, including breaks between semesters.
+All Chicago residential students and international students on all campuses (including spouses and children) are required to be covered by a health insurance plan that is comparable in coverage to the plan offered by Moody for the entire time they are enrolled as a student, including breaks between semesters.
 All students are personally responsible for any health care expenses not covered by their insurance (deductibles, copayments, excluded items and services, etc.).
 Students are responsible for knowing and following the procedures of their insurance company, including remaining current with any forms to be submitted, and for following the payment policy of the health care provider, office, clinic, or hospital from which they receive services; this may mean that payment is required at the time of service.

 All required students will be automatically enrolled in and charged the Individual Moody Student Health Insurance Plan premium and remain on that plan unless we receive a waiver form or alternate enrollment form (dependent coverage is available; see the following fees).
 If a student chooses to be covered under another insurance plan, the student must provide Moody with evidence that insurance is in effect by submitting a completed Student Insurance Waiver through his or her student portal.
 This form must be submitted with a copy of both sides of the student's current insurance card once each school year, prior to the fall semester (or the first semester of the school year during which the student is enrolled).
-The deadline to submit enrollment/waiver documents for fall semester is August 31; spring semester is January 31.
+The deadline to submit enrollment/waiver documents for fall semester is August 1; spring semester is January 1.
 Students who do not submit documents prior to these deadlines will remain on the Moody Student Health Insurance Plan and will be responsible for the full semester premium.
 Commuter students are eligible to participate in the Moody Student Health Insurance Plan provided that they are enrolled in 9 or more credits per semester.

-International students may waive the Moody Student Health Insurance Plan if they can provide proof of alternate coverage from an insurance company based in the United States.
+International students are required to purchase Moody's health insurance for their first year of enrollment.
+After their first year, international students may waive the Moody Student Health Insurance Plan if they can provide proof of alternate coverage from an insurance company based in the United States with coverage comparable to that offered by Moody's plan.
+Moody reserves the right to not accept any alternate plan not meeting our coverage requirements.
 Students must show proof that coverage is in effect for the entire year at the beginning of the school year.
 Foreign and travel policies will not be accepted.

-Listed below are the prices for student health insurance for the 2016-2017 academic year.
-A separate \$20 insurance handling fee (see fees) is assessed to each student, per semester, regardless of type of coverage if insurance is required or taken.
+Listed below are the prices for student health insurance for the 2017-2018 academic year.
+A separate \$20 insurance handling fee (see Fees) is assessed to each student, per semester, regardless of type of coverage if insurance is required or taken.

 Insurance Fees

-Fall 2016 Semester
+Fall 2017 Semester

-Individual \$827
+Individual \$838

-Student and Spouse \$1,654
+Student and Spouse \$1,676

-Student and Family \$2,481
+Student and Family \$2.514

-Student and Children \$1,654
+Student and Children \$1,676

-Spring and Summer 2017 Semesters
+Spring and Summer 2018 Semesters

-Individual \$1,237
+Individual \$1,253

-Student and Spouse \$2,474
+Student and Spouse \$2,506

-Student and Family \$3,711
+Student and Family \$3,759

-Student and Children \$2,474
+Student and Children \$2,506